You will notice

 to spend some time with your cat after he or she has crossed.
 To be

-honest, I found this necessary in order to be absolutely sure that they
+honest, I found this essential in order to be absolutely sure that they

 had definitely crossed.
 It had been